-The Vertical Rel(ative) cursor displays two lines: the dashed-dotted line is Y1, and the dashed line is Y2.
-As with the Horizontal Relative cursor, the readout on the source trace descriptor box depends on the Show selection:

-- Absolute shows the vertical values where Y1 and Y2 intersect the y-axis. - Delta shows the difference in value of Y2 Y1 (Δy).
+The Vertical (Amplitude) cursor displays two lines: the dashed-dotted line is Y1, and the dashed line is Y2.
+The readout on the source trace descriptor box shows the vertical values where Y1 and Y2 intersect the y-axis, and the difference of Y1 - Y2 (Δ y).
 As long as Y2 remains below Y1, this is a negative number, even if Y2 is positioned above the zero level.
-If Y2 is moved above Y1, it will become a positive number. - Abs + Delta shows both vertical readouts.
+If Y2 is moved above Y1, it will become a positive number.